 INTRODUCTION

-Infection caused by Staphylococcus aureus in recent time as recorded globally is of a great concern.
+Infection caused by Staphylococcus aureus in recent times as recorded globally is of a great concern.
 S aureus has been identified as the leading cause of septicemia, endocarditis, pneumonia, infection of the eye and central nervous system (1).
 This organism has different virulence factors that works in synergy to cause severe infection.
 S aureus produces catalase, which is an enzyme that allows intracellular survival of this bacterium by breaking down hydrogen peroxide which serves as the host defense mechanism (2).
-It has three surface proteins which includes; include coagulase; the catalyst that generates fibrin from fibrinogen and clumping factors (which cause clotting).
+It has three surface proteins which includes; coagulase; the catalyst that generates fibrin from fibrinogen and clumping factors (which cause clotting).
 Toxins and extracellular substances of S. aureus include hemolysins (which destroy erythrocytes), leukocidins (which cause skin necrosis), and exfoliative toxin and enterotoxins B and C (which propagate the systemic inflammatory response).
 Panton-Valentine leukocidin is a toxin possesses by S. aureus that can do all the above (4).
 These virulence factors allow S aureus to cause the varieties of clinical syndromes for which this bacterium is known, including the development of abscesses.
 S aureus can acquire new genetic elements.
 Local environmental stressors, such as low pH, low oxygen, poor availability of nutrients, extremes in temperatures, and antibiotic use, may force altered genetic expression through regulatory mechanisms.
 In total, intrinsic and acquired genetic material expands the ability of S aureus to affect the patient while surviving in harsh conditions (3,5).

 Pathogen transmission between species is recognized as being of clinical relevance and zoonotic.
 The transmission of commensal Staphylococcus spp., including those resistant to methicillin and other antibiotics, has been recognized from animals to humans and vice versa particularly among domestic animals and their owners Importantly, the transmission also occurs among staff working in veterinary hospitals and their patients, as well as among patients who are in the same hospital The objective of this study was to isolate and identify Staphylococcus spp. obtained from healthy humans.